Kornweiss-Medical-LLC/KMLLC/docs/nutrition_analysis.md

 - In this example, we can remove peanut butter (1 tbsp - and save ~100 calories) without losing hardly any micronutrients.
 We can also remove the 14 crackers, and achieve another 130 kcal deficit without losing any micronutrients.
 Do this with any similar foods.
 Cronometer is your friend in looking at micronutrient content.

 ### 3. Add energy poor nutrient dense foods
-- Add green leaves, crucifers (broccolli, cauliflower, cabbage, etc), peppers, and if desired, some roots like carrots.
+- Add green leaves, crucifers (broccoli, cauliflower, cabbage, etc), peppers, and if desired, some roots like carrots.
 Be careful of beets and potatoes - high energy content.

 ### 4. Look at micronutrients in cronometer
 - use built-in RDAs at first, and later, if able, you can titrate micronutrient requirements.